mattzcarey/code-review-gpt/services/core/README.md

 - `stage` - the stage that you are developing on, ie. `dev`, `staging`,`prod`.
 - `stackName` - the unique name of the stack, so that during development multiple people can be working on the same stack.
+- `region` - the region, defaults to `eu-west-1`.
+This is not used in the naming of resources.
 ### Example Deploy command

 When you want to deploy you can set these cli options.